ainc/awesomeincu-2015/_posts/2016-09-27-awesome-inc-launches-first-coding-bootcamp.md

 The inaugural Bootcamp launched August 22nd and will end in November.
 Awesome Inc is currently accepting applications for the Spring 2017 cohort, which is scheduled to begin in February.

+**About Awesome Inc**
+Based in Lexington, Kentucky, Awesome Inc exists to help grow the Kentucky startup and tech community.
+Its Awesome Inc U coding school trains children and adults in software development.
+Its Fellowship program provides training, pro bono business services and access to mentors and investors for startup companies with demonstrated market potential.
+Awesome Inc is also the founder of the Kentucky Entrepreneur Hall of Fame.
+To find out more, go to www.awesomeincu.org